Sewanee: The University of the South

-The University of the South, familiarly known as Sewanee (/səˈwɑːni/), is a private Episcopal liberal arts college in Sewanee, Tennessee.
+The University of the South, familiarly known as Sewanee (/səˈwɑːni/), is a private Episcopal liberal arts college in Sewanee, Tennessee, United States.
 It is owned by 28 southern dioceses of the Episcopal Church, and its School of Theology is an official seminary of the church.
-The university's School of Letters offers graduate degrees in American Literature and Creative Writing.
 The campus (officially called "The Domain" or, affectionately, "The Mountain") consists of 13000 acre of scenic mountain property atop the Cumberland Plateau, with the developed portion occupying about 1000 acre.